U-Bahn Line B (Frankfurt U-Bahn): Bergen

-At the end of the connecting stretch to Bornheim, an underground extension of the U4 via Seckbach to Bergen is originally planned.
-This subway line is part of the incorporation agreement between Frankfurt and the former city of Bergen-Enkheim, which came into force in 1978.
-Due to the low projected cost-benefit factor and the resulting poor prospects for federal and state funding, implementation is unlikely.
-Better chances, however, has a short extension to a station to the settlement Atzelberg in Seckbach.
-The turning facility on the Seckbacher Landstraße is already prepared for this.
+At the end of the branch to Bornheim, an underground extension of the U4 via Seckbach to Bergen was originally planned.
+This line was part of the incorporation agreement between Frankfurt and the former city of Bergen-Enkheim, which came into force in 1978.
+Due to the low projected cost-benefit factor and the resulting poor prospects for federal and state funding, implementation of this extension is unlikely.
+A short extension to a station at Atzelberg in Seckbach is more likely and the turn-back facility on Seckbacher Landstraße is already prepared for this.